opencog/learn/run-common/README.md

   and then a final directory when the processing is completed.
   This submits the entire file as one single big block of text.

-* `file-nosplit-process.sh`: Submit each text file for processing, one line at a time.
+* `file-line-process.sh`: Submit each text file for processing, one line at a time.
 That is, newlines are assumed to delimit blocks of text; each of these is submitted individually to the cogserver.